Lavender is one of the most low-maintenance plants you can grow, and one of the most beneficial, too. I’d grow an entire yard of it if I could!

 There are several different varieties of lavender, and most of them fall under two common types: English Lavender and French Lavender (also known as Spanish Lavender or Lavandula stoechas).

 French Lavender thrives in Zones 7-9.
-French Lavender is easier to find at my local garden center.
 It features pretty leaves or “ears” that grow out of the plant’s “bracts”, which grow out of the thin stems.

-One of the best things about French Lavender is that it is long-blooming, meaning it will bloom for weeks, even months, between Spring and Summer.
+One of the best things about French Lavender is that it is long-blooming, meaning it will bloom for weeks, even months, throughout Spring and Summer.

 Lavender famously thrives in full sun – so it should get several hours of direct sunlight each day.
 It’s why it grows abundantly in hotter zones like 8 and 9.